awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 + **proxy settings** If your servers use HTTP or HTTPS proxies to contact AWS services, specify those proxies in the `http_proxy` and `https_proxy` fields\.
 If there are URLs that should be excluded from proxying, specify them in the `no_proxy` field, separated by commas\.
 + **shared\_credential\_profile** To have the CloudWatch agent send metrics to CloudWatch in the same region where the instance is located, you don't need to modify this line if you have attached an IAM role with the proper permissions to the instance, and you don't need to use the `aws configure` command to create a named profile for the agent\.

   Otherwise, you can use this line to specify the named profile that CloudWatch agent is to use in the AWS config file\.
-If you do so, CloudWatch agent uses the the region settings in that named profile\.
+If you do so, CloudWatch agent uses the region settings in that named profile\.
++ **shared\_credential\_file** Use this line to specify a path to a file containing credentials to use, if you don't want to use the default path\.

-After modifying `common-config.toml`, if you need to specify region information for CloudWatch agent, create a named profile for the CloudWatch agent in the AWS config file\.
+After modifying `common-config.toml`, if you need to specify region information for the CloudWatch agent, create a named profile for the CloudWatch agent in the AWS config file\.
 When you create this profile, do so as the root or administrator\.

 Following is an example of the profile for the configuration file: